phaserjs/phaser/README.md

 * Lots of TypeScript definitions updates (thanks as always to clark for these)
 * Removed Device.patchAndroidClearRectBug as it's no longer used internally.
 * Math.wrapAngle now supports radians (thanks Cryszon, #597)
+* Group.replace will now return the old child, the one that was replaced in the Group.
+* Group.destroy has a new parameter: `soft`.
+A soft destruction won't remove the Group from its parent or null game references.
+Default is `false`.
+* InputHandler.validForInput is a new method that checks if the handler and its owner should be considered for Pointer input handling or not.

 New Features: